JonathanPetrone/tarot/README.md

 ## Challenges
 - The unpredictability of generated content
 - Getting a nicer looking UI for mobile to be consistent with desktop

+## Contributing
+Currently I'm not considering this to be developed more.